nojronatron/zip-two-linked-lists/README.md

 - [X] Custom Generic Node class for storing value, and references for previous and next
 - [X] Custom Class to contain the Zipper function

+## Project Setup and Prerequisites

+This project was bootstrapped using SpringInitializr.
+This was not a requirement for this project.
+It was just an opportunity for me to practice using that tool.

+- Gradle v.7.4.x or newer
+- Built with Java SDK v.17.0.3 (Eclipse Temurin v17.0.3, Adoptium v17.0.3)

 ## Build

 1. Clone from this repo to your local